istio/istio.io/_docs/concepts/network-and-auth/auth.md

 Istio Auth uses [Kubernetes service accounts](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) to identify who runs the service:

+*   A service account in Istio has the format "spiffe://\<_domain_\>/ns/\<_namespace_>/sa/\<_serviceaccount_\>".
+    *   _domain_ is currently _cluster.local_.
+We will support customization of domain in the near future.
+    *   _namespace_ is the namespace of the Kubernetes service account.
+    *   _serviceaccount_ is the Kubernetes service account name.

-*   A service account is **the identity (or role) the workload runs as**, which represents that workload's privileges.
+*   A service account is **the identity (or role) a workload runs as**, which represents that workload's privileges.
 For systems requiring strong security, the amount of privilege for a workload should not be identified by a random string (i.e., service name, label, etc), or by the binary that is deployed.

     *   For example, let's say we have a workload pulling data from a multi-tenant database.
 If Alice ran this workload, she will be able to pull a different set of data than if Bob ran this workload.